All Episodes

 Same to you, sir.

-Um yeah, my comment is basically that the culture, because people are worried about what what seem to be silly or insignificant things, it actually means things are going well for most people.
+Yeah, my comment is basically that the culture, because people are worried about what seem to be silly or insignificant things, it actually means things are going well for most people.

 Well, here's my problem.

-I in a in a uh in a sterile circumstance, I could appreciate and understand what you're saying, that you have rabble rousing groups over here doing their best to uh undermine the institutions, the traditional institutions that have made the country great and continue to define us as an exceptional country.
+In a sterile circumstance, I could appreciate and understand what you're saying, that you have rabble-rousing groups over here doing their best to undermine the institutions, the traditional institutions that have made the country great and continue to define us as an exceptional country.

-Or they they cave to it because they've been imbued with so much guilt.
+Or they cave to it because they've been imbued with so much guilt.

-Well, you have to understand how these people feel.
+Well, Rush, you have to understand how these people feel.

 I don't care whether they feel oppressed.